ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/2-Installation Guide/6-Optional-DVXK-Install.md

 has_toc: true
 parent: Installation Guide
 nav_order: 6
-description: How to install NVR
+description: How to install DXVK
 ---

 ## **What is DXVK?**